Help Universe

 • Choose AI Developer

-• The main tables are named smf_smfyyyzz
+• The main views are named v_smf_smfyyyzz_nodup

 • Where yyy is the SMF number